awesto/django-shop/docs/reference/cascade-plugins.rst

 This form normally is used in combination with **Link type**: *CMS Page*.

-.. _shared-login-logout-form:
+.. _reference/shared-login-logout-form:

 Shared Login/Logout Form
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This combines the :ref:`login-form` with the :ref:`logout-form` so, that anonymous visitors see the
+This combines the :ref:`reference/login-form` with the :ref:`reference/logout-form` so, that
-login form, while logged in users see the logout form.
-This form normally is used in
+anonymous visitors see the login form, while logged in users see the logout form.
+This form
-combination with **Link type**: *Reload Page*.
+normally is used in combination with **Link type**: *Reload Page*.

-.. _password-reset-form:
+.. _reference/password-reset:

 Password Reset Form
 ~~~~~~~~~~~~~~~~~~~